Saturday, December 25, 2021

 Weeds

-when you hug a flower
+if you hug a flower

-and get cornered by the petals
+and get cornered by the petals,

-some of them speak of heaven,
+some of them will speak of heaven,

-others of fussy ruckus,
+others of absurd ruckus,

-with their sexual feats.
+prop the world with their sexual feats.

 deeper still,